 SUN's Labour Schools, taught at the beginner, intermediate and advanced levels, cover topics such as: contract interpretation, labour relations, the law and collective bargaining, grievances and arbitration, negotiations, and professional accountability.
 These labour schools have always received the highest praise from their participants.
 In 1984, one enthusiastic student remarked "You meet a lot of very talented people at the school, all of them leaders, or future leaders for SUN.
 You can't help but leave the school feeling a bit stronger as a union member.
 For me, that feeling gets translated into a desire to become more active in SUN."

 SUN also educates its members by holding seminars which address issues such as conflict resolution, contract interpretation, local administration, leadership, union-management relations, resolution of nursing practice issues and collective bargaining.
-Members can easily keep up-to-date by reading SUNSPOTS, SUN's monthly newsletter.
+Members can easily keep up-to-date by reading frequent emails from SUN, and visiting the website or SUN's social media pages.

 Wouldn't it be nice if health care employers and the government saw the value in keeping nurses up-to-date?
 For years, nurses have had difficulty getting the training they need to operate new equipment and upgrade their skills.